Republican Left of Catalonia: New era with Carod Rovira and return to the Government

+Ideology

+The party has been described historically as social democratic and more recently as democratic socialist.
+ERC is a strong supporter of Catalan independence, as well as being regionalist, Catalan nationalist, eco-nationalist, and left-wing nationalist.
+Additionally, it advocates for republicanism and regionalism, and has a federalist faction.
+It is a catch-all/big tent party in nature, and is generally positioned as centre-left to left-wing.

+ERC is also considered to be feminist, pro-immigration, pro-lgbtiq rights, environmentalist, municipalist, pro-european, anti-racist, anti-colonialist and anti-fascist.

 Political principles and representation

 Its basic political principles are defined in the Statement of Ideology approved at the 19th National Congress in 1993.
 This is organised into the three areas that give the organisation its name: Esquerra (commitment to the Left's agenda in the political, economic and social debate), República (commitment to the Republican form of government vs. Spain's current constitutional monarchy) and Catalunya (Catalan independentism, which, as understood by ERC, comprises the Catalan Countries).

 The party is also federated with parties in the Balearic Islands and in Northern Catalonia in France, as well as with Republican Left of the Valencian Country in the Valencian Community.
-Except for their Balearic counterpart, none of the latter currently have any parliamentary representation in their respective territories, though they do have 8 municipal councillors in the Balearic Islands and 6 councillors in the Valencian Community.
+Except for their Balearic counterpart, none of the latter currently have any parliamentary representation in their respective territories, though they do have eight municipal councillors in the Balearic Islands and six councillors in the Valencian Community.
 Occitan Republican Left, formed in 2008, acts as the Aranese section of the party.